treysl/RPA-Fraud_Detection/README.md

 ## Transaction Data Schema 💳

-The `transaction_data` schema is used for analyzing transactional data to detect potential fraudulent activities 🕵️‍♀️.
+The `transaction_data` schema is used for analyzing transactional data to detect potentially fraudulent activities 🕵️‍♀️.
 The following columns are inferred from the SQL queries:

 - `full_name`: 📛 The full name of the user.
 - `email`: 📧 The email address of the user.